GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Map frame and axes annotations: The **-B** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[sec:timeaxis] This is potentially the most complicated option in *GMT*,
+This is potentially the most complicated option in *GMT*,
 but most examples of its usage are actually quite simple.
 We distinguish
 between to sets of information: Frame settings and Axes parameters.
 These
 are set separately by their own **-B** invocations; hence multiple **-B**